LinguisticAnomalies/pls_retrieval/README.md

 # Biomedical Lay Language Generation
 This repository contains data and models related to the paper: CELLS: A Parallel Corpus for Biomedical Lay Language Generation.

+## Updates
+04/24/2023 Upload metadata for CELLS dataset.
+Title and journal name are available now!

 ## Datasets
 The CELL dataset and the datasets for simplification and background explanation can be found in "./data".